What Are Action and State Verbs?

 - Possession and owning

-State verbs indicate a mental state that you cannot start or stop them whenever you want.
+State verbs indicate a mental state that has no start or finish.
 By itself, a state verb has a sense of continuity.
-Therefore, you cannot usually use the continuous tenses with state verbs.
+Therefore, you cannot usually use continuous tenses with state verbs.

 Verbs That Can Be Both